vkur-78/-PRODIGY_ML_01/README.md

 In conclusion, this project marks my entry into the field of machine learning.
 Through EDA and model comparison, I gained valuable insights into the dataset and identified a robust model for predicting house prices.
 This experience serves as a foundation for future projects and continuous learning in the exciting realm of machine learning.

 ## Acknowledgement
-This project is created for educational purposes as part of my internship at @YourCompanyName.
+This project is created for educational purposes as part of my internship at @Prodigy_Infotech Internship

 Feel free to explore, modify, or expand upon this project!

-If you have any questions, suggestions, or feedback, please feel free to email me at your.vp701049@example.com.
+If you have any questions, suggestions, or feedback, please feel free to email me at vp701049@example.com.